 - Create Amazon EMR clusters to execute low-latency workloads with on-premises data and deploy applications on a constantly connected network.

 - Use Amazon RDS to create a managed database with on-premises data centers.
 It enables you to use the same AWS Management console, CLI and RDS API in order to manage the RDS databases fully in the cloud.
+You can then use the nearest AWS Region for disaster recovery, archival storage or cloud bursting.

 - Use an App Mesh Envoy proxy or container to run various low-latency workloads, in order to manage the on-premises data centers and applications over a low-latency networking connection.